MeredithCorpOSS/seleniumite/Readme.md

 *retryPredicateClass*
-If set (e.g., -DretryPredicateClass=com.timeinc.seleniumite.NotClickablePredicate) then whenever an exception is thrown for a given step, it will be checked with this  pdicate and if the predicate returns true, the step will be retried (up to 3 times, with 3 second waits between.
+If set (e.g., -DretryPredicateClass=com.timeinc.seleniumite.NotClickablePredicate) then whenever an exception is thrown for a given step, it will be checked with this  predicate and if the predicate returns true, the step will be retried (up to 3 times, with 3 second waits between.
 I plan to parameterize this in the future, but not right now).

 Seleniumite includes a built in class, NotClickablePredicate, which handles the common usage of a library like